Aleina/The-Analytics-Edge/README.md

 The topics covered so far are:
   1. An introduction to analytics
   2. Linear regression
+  3. Logistic regression
+  4. Trees

-* Please note that this is a work in progress, I will upload the scripts as soon as I finnish them.
+* This is a work in progress, I will upload the scripts as soon as I finnish each week of the course.